Manufacturing, Construction & Field Services job market report cover, Pittsburgh, PA, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: High.
-Recent local labor data, current layoff context, and fresh local posting signals point in the same general direction.
+Direct local labor data and recent local hiring signals point in the same direction.

 Limitations